Banat: Romanian Banat since World War I

 In 1938, the counties of Timiș-Torontal, Caraș, Severin, Arad and Hunedoara were joined to form ținutul Timiș, which roughly encompassed the area typically called Banat in Romania.

 On 6 September 1950, the province was replaced by the Timișoara Region (formed by the present-day counties of Timiș and Caraș-Severin).
-In 1956, the southern half of the existing Arad Region was incorporated to the Timișoara Region.
+In 1956, the southern half of the existing Arad Region was incorporated into the Timișoara Region.
 In December 1960, the Timișoara Region was renamed the Banat Region.

 On 17 February 1968, a new territorial division was made and today's Timiș, Caraș-Severin and Arad counties were formed.

 Since 1998, Romania has been divided into eight development regions, acting as divisions that coordinate and implement regional development.
-The Vest development region is composed of four counties: Arad, Timiș, Hunedoara and Caraș-Severin; thus it has almost same borders as the Timiș Province (ținutul Timiș) of 1938.
+The Vest development region is composed of four counties: Arad, Timiș, Hunedoara and Caraș-Severin; thus it has almost the same borders as the Timiș Province (ținutul Timiș) of 1938.
 The Vest development region is also a part of the Danube-Criș-Mureș-Tisa Euroregion.